MarcosGartiz/Test_umg_api_server/README.md

 # Testing for API Server at UMG
-API server made for the cloud computing class at UMG Here's the documentation user should consult to use my API server.
+API server made for the cloud computing class at UMG<br>
+Here's the documentation user should consult to use my API server.<br>
 First, this block of code is used to import and required package
 //Importing packages